m4jidRafiei/PPDP-PM/README.md

 * A naming approach is followed to uniquely identify the privacy-aware event data based on name of the technique, the creation time, and name of the event log.

 ### Screencast
 In [this](https://github.com/m4jidRafiei/PPDP-PM/blob/master/PPDPinPM.mp4) video, you can watch a screencast of the tool which demonstrates the main functionalities of our Python-based infrastructure for privacy preservation in process mining.
+Note that you may need to download the file to watch.

 ### Requirements
 The application is OS-independent, and you only need to install Django and Python packages specified in the [requirements](https://github.com/m4jidRafiei/PPDP-PM/blob/master/requirements.txt) file.